MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

 4. On the **Lines** FastTab, choose **Line**, choose **Assemble to Order**, and then choose **Assemble-to-Order Lines**.
 Alternatively, choose the **Qty. to Assemble to Order** field on the line.
 5. In the **Assemble-to-Order Lines** window, review or modify the assembly order lines according to the quote that the customer is requesting.
 If you want to view more information, choose the **Show Document** action to open the complete blanket quote order.
 You cannot change the contents of most fields, and you cannot post.
 6. When you have adjusted the assembly order lines according to the quote, close the **Assemble-to-Order Lines** window to return to the **Sales Quote** window.
 7. If the customer accepts the quote, then create a sales order for the quoted assembly item.
-For more information, see [Make Offers](sales-how-make-offers.md).
+For more information, see [Make Sales Quotes](sales-how-make-offers.md).
 The linked assembly quote and any customisations are linked to that new sales order to prepare for assembly of the item or items to be sold.

 ## <a name="see-also"></a>See Also
 [Assembly Management](assembly-assemble-items.md)